congrid/Autodesk-Forge-viewer-walkthrough-online.viewer/README.md

 *NOTE:* _It may take several minutes to complete translate the file._

+# Viewing multiple models at once

+By default the viewer only shows the latest uploaded model.

+But in the viewer page, instead of a single `urn=XXXX` you can change the query parameter to a comma separated list of `urn`s, eg `urn=XXXX,YYYY,ZZZZ`, which will all then be loaded to the same view.

 # License
 This sample is licensed under the terms of the [MIT License](http://opensource.org/licenses/MIT).
 Please see the [LICENSE](LICENSE) file for full details.